Edward Albee, the playwright, said something years ago that’s always stuck in my head.

-We didn’t know when on Labor Day 26 years ago, I would nearly die from an ectopic pregnancy, exploded fallopian tube and all.
+We didn’t know when on Labor Day more than 32 years ago, I would nearly die from an ectopic pregnancy, exploded fallopian tube and all.

 We didn’t know as we wept over the infertility diagnosis.

-We didn’t know after they did the test where they shoot this dark dye into your nether regions to see if the surgery to open the stubborn tubes held.
+We didn’t know after they did the test where they shoot this dark dye into your nether regions to see if the surgery to open the last stubborn tube held.

-We didn’t know when the dye didn’t shoot out of the tubes as it should have but pooled into a stagnant, evil rorschach blot that mocked our pain.
+We didn’t know when the dye didn’t shoot out of the tube as it should have but pooled into a stagnant, evil rorschach blot that mocked our pain.